rishi2019194/triton-python-backend-nugraph3/README.md

 # Client-side inference setup and commands
-We setup the client-side in - Python, C++ and C++ with LarSoft framework.
-It is preferred to use the C++ with LarSoft framework
+We setup the client-side in - Python, standalone C++ and C++ with LarSoft framework + Nusonic.
+It is preferred to use the C++ with LarSoft framework + Nusonic for faster inference without saving the event file and simplified user interface and easy code maintainence.

 ## Python client inference
 To send inference request from Python-client, we first read the  H5 data file and then send the processed dictionary input for inference and display the results.